Please note, the Digital Strategy Fund is now closed for applications. For related funding see the Innovation Grants.

 |Types of initiative|

-Initiatives for which the objectives, timelines and expected results are clearly set out.
+Initiatives for which the objectives, timelines and expected results are clearly identified.

-Initiatives for which the objectives and intentions are clearly established and require an iterative approach to achieve desired results.
+Initiatives for which the objectives, timelines and expected results are clearly identified, and that require an iterative approach.

 Activities - what you can apply for

 This component supports both small-scale activities with short timelines and longer-term complex initiatives.
 Activities must benefit more than a single artist, group or organization.
 Eligible activities include, but are not limited to, initiatives that:

 - Develop and explore innovative solutions to challenges related to digital discoverability and access to the arts, and other strategies to foster digital citizen engagement with the arts.
 Examples: consulting and developing solutions with citizens, testing new ideas as a minimal viable product, piloting projects amongst communities, user-centric design, etc.

 - Implement new initiatives to improve digital discoverability and access to the arts, and other strategies to transform the citizen experience with the arts.
 Examples: Metadata initiatives, open and linked data, freeware development, digital engagement platforms or tools, etc.

 - Reinforce, optimize, or scale up existing digital initiatives through preparatory activities and development to ensure their long-term viability.